 The main roles, responsibilities and authorities of the federal Health Portfolio and the provincial and territorial public health authorities during a public health response to a biological hazard are listed in Appendix C: Main F/P/T Roles and Responsibilities.
 A coordinated F/P/T response requires collaborative and inter-operable infrastructures, response capacities and harmonized activities.
 During a public health response, the role of the F/P/T governments will be to work collaboratively to establish an overall agreed upon strategy that articulates, why, what and how.
 The 'what' are interventions that can be implemented as needed across Canada and that correspond to response needs and objectives, recognizing that some or all jurisdictions may implement them dependant on the roles and responsibilities of the jurisdiction and circumstances of the event.
-These interventions may include: developing/modifying protocols for surveillance and laboratory testing, providing recommendations for public health measures and the use of medical countermeasures, identifying research needs and developing and implementing an F/P/T communication strategy that allows P/T governments to develop harmonized communication plans and stakeholder engagement strategies.4
+These interventions for public health measures and the use of medical countermeasures, identifying research needs and developing and implementing an F/P/T communication strategy that allows P/T governments to develop harmonized communication plans and stakeholder engagement strategies.4